Fewer Americans than forecast filed applications for unemployment benefits last week, indicating the U.S. job market remains healthy.

 ALBANY – Without fanfare, the state Department of Transportation has posted details of a five-year capital plan for roads and bridges, detailing hundreds of projects around the state that are slated for work in coming years.

-ARLINGTON, VA.—Construction employment rose between April 2015 and April 2016 in two-thirds of the metropolitan areas in the U.S., a report issued June 1 by the Associated General Contractors of America indicates.
+Construction employment rose between April 2015 and April 2016 in two-thirds of the nation’s metro areas,